 The Ultimate Efficient Recycler

-In this lesson, students will examine how cows help conserve natural resources by identifying the important role dairy cattle have in reducing, reusing and recycling food processing by-products.
-Students will identify each of the stages in the ecological cycle and the important role of decomposers.
+Students examine how cows help conserve natural resources by identifying the important role dairy cattle have in reducing, reusing, and recycling food processing by-products.
+Students identify each stage of the ecological cycle and the important role of decomposers.

 - 5-10 brown paper bags